Statistical Complexity and Optimal Algorithms for Non-linear Ridge Bandits: Additional discussions

 \subsection{Finitely many actions}

 In this section we consider the case where the action space $\mathcal{A}$ is not continuous and is a finite subset of $\mathbb{B}^d$, with $|\calA|=K$.
-For linear bandits, a finite set of actions helps reduce the minimax regret from $\Theta(d\sqrt{T})$ to $\Theta(\sqrt{dT\log K})$, essentially due to the reason that it becomes less expensive to maintain a confidence bound for each action in the UCB algorithm (see, e.g. \cite[Chapter 22]{lattimore2020bandit}).
-However, to achieve the optimal burn-in cost for general ridge bandits, we already know that it is necessary to go beyond UCB.
+For linear bandits, a finite set of actions helps reduce the minimax regret from $\Theta(d\sqrt{T})$ to $\Theta(\sqrt{dT\log K})$, essentially due to the reason that it becomes less expensive to maintain a confidence bound for each action (see, e.g. \cite[Chapter 22]{lattimore2020bandit}).
+However, to achieve the optimal burn-in cost for general ridge bandits, we already know that it is necessary to go beyond confidence bounds.
 In this case, does a finite number of actions help to reduce the burn-in cost as well?

 The next theorem shows that for many link functions, a smaller set of actions does not essentially help.

 \begin{theorem} Let the link function $f$ satisfy \Cref{assump:main} in the ridge bandit problem.
 For every $K=\exp(o(d))$, there exists a finite action set $\calA$ with $|\calA|=K$ such that any learner cannot find $\widehat{\theta}_T$ with $\inf_{\theta^\star\in \mathbb{S}^{d-1}}\bE_{\theta^\star}[\jiao{\theta^\star, \widehat{\theta}_T}] \ge 4/5$ if